 - Band Managers: Supervise campers (1 staff for every 5 campers) and serves as a go-to person for campers if they need help during the week

-- Girl Power Coach: Added this position last summer in response to behavioral/emotional needs of some of our campers.
-This is a position for a person with advanced skills in child psychology or development who can support campers in emotional crisis and outline and enforce behavioral policy as needed.
+- Girl Power Coach: This is a position for a person with advanced skills in child psychology or development who can support campers in emotional crisis and outline and enforce behavioral policy as needed.

 - Gear Manager: We are outfitted to provide instruments and amplification needs for all of our campers.
-Our gear manager overseas all this gear and maintains it.
+Our gear manager oversees all this gear and maintains it.

 - Breakout Session Instructors: In addition to musical programming, we also provide opportunities for our campers to do artistic projects like t-shirt design, hip hop dance, self-esteem workshops etc by employing staff to teach “breakout sessions.”

 The Camp is NOT open to the public.
-Everyone involved in the camp is thoroughly interviewed and must be wearing an ID badge at all times.
+Everyone involved in the camp is thoroughly interviewed with background checks and must be wearing an ID badge at all times.
 The Showcase IS open to the public, so invite all of your friends, family and neighbors to see the rock stars shine!